 From blackboards to digital boards to personalised boards, it has been quite a journey technology has seen inside our classrooms.
 But even as we enter the 21st century, we are yet to reach a conclusive destination.
 The journey continues.

 We are still experimenting, learning and designing a framework that would solve the last mile learning challenges.
-Two questions continue to trouble us:
+Two questions which often continue to trouble us are:

 - How do we ensure technology is used regularly inside the government school classrooms without any hassles for the teachers?